ML4C: Seeing Causality Through Latent Vicinity: Approach

-The core of ML4C is a binary classifier called ML4C-Learner, which takes the orientation of a UT as its learning target, i.e., it classifies whether an input UT $\UTXTY$ is a v-structure (orientation: $\VXTY$) or not (orientation remains unknown).
-Figure \ref{fig:two_phase_workflow}(b) depicts the overall workflow of ML4C, which is composed of ML4C-Learner with other important inductive biases.
-Starting from an input dataset $D_{i}$ with corresponding skeleton $E_{i}$, we first obtain all the UTs from $E_{i}$.
-Featurization is then conducted to represent each UT as an embedded vector, which is further fed into ML4C-Learner.
+Figure \ref{fig:two_phase_workflow}(b) depicts the overall workflow of ML4C, which is composed of ML4C-Learner with other standard logics.
+Similar to~\citep{spirtes2000causation}, ML4C-Learner classifies whether a UT is a v-structure or not.
+Specifically, featurization is conducted to represent each UT as an embedded vector, which is fed into ML4C-Learner, a binary classifier.
 In the inference stage, we obtain all the v-structures which are classified by ML4C-Learner and reconstruct a partial DAG and then, a CPDAG is output by applying Meek rules on the partial DAG.
 In the training stage, the label of each UT is obtained by querying from ground truth DAG $G_{i}$.
-We collect labeled data from multiple datasets in ML4C's training set.
+We collect labeled training data from synthesis.

-\begin{restatable}{proposition}{PERFECTCLASSIFIER} If ML4C-Learner is a perfect classifier, then ML4C outputs correct CPDAG of a canonical dataset (i.e., ML4C is perfect). \end{restatable} The proof of~\cref{prop:perfect_classifier} is straightforward, since ML4C's workflow (Fig~\ref{fig:two_phase_workflow}(b)) follows standard of constraint-based methods, only by using ML4C-Learner as a novel v-structure identification logic.
-This statement emphasizes the importance of making ML4C-Learner accurate, which is the goal that the subsequent sections are going to achieve.
 By Markov completeness, the set of v-structures is invariant across all Markov equivalent DAGs for a canonical dataset, and it can fully recover the CPDAG, provided that the skeleton is given.
 Thus, besides its dedicated role in phase 2, ML4C-Learner also facilitates learning task in phase 1 since an identifiable UT implies that it is a v-structure (up to the partial DAG before applying Meek rules).